-- Groundwater seepage - Bunding of containers. - Downstream effects on the current terrestrial ecosystem Implementation of spill handling and n the EMPr which ensures that run-off a mix with electrolyte spill. - Containment areas to be sloped toward ds a sump. - All drains to be covered. - Demarcate all no-go and sensitive area as. - Avoid the placement of batteries r sensitive features. near watercourses and - MSDS Records to be kept, as well register. as incidents reporting - The batteries should be placed in include vents and appropriate PPE (ap glasses/face shield, appropriate clothin handling the electrolyte solutions. propriate gloves, safety - Source batteries from reputable suppli ers. - The transport vehicle should be identif ied with symbols. - Transport schedule and map must be on each drivers person, with a copy ke on site. - Battery inspection prior to installation.
-Inappropriate disposal at the end of life - Landfill Disposal - Heavy Metal Pollution Potential scenario of fluids from the batteries leaking into environment.
-The release of such chemicals through leaching, spills or air emissions can harm communities, ecosystems and food production.
-The recycling of batteries and their potential batteries and the potential batteries and e site.
-BESS, the holder of the Recycling Programme to The potentially toxic materials contained in batteries means that they are classified as hazardous materials in terms of NEM:WA.
-There are only a few licensed hazardous waste sites in South Africa and recycling of batteries and e-waste has been identified as y must be kept.
+- Downstream effects on the or terrestrial ecosystem. urrent - Implementation of spill handling and management in line with the EMPr which ensures that run-off and dirty water does not mix with electrolyte spill. - Containment areas to be sloped towards a sump. - All drains to be covered. - Demarcate all no-go and sensitive areas.
+Avoid the placement of batteries near watercourses and sensitive features. - MSDS Records to be kept, as well as incidents reporting register.
+The batteries should be placed in a well-ventilated area, include vents (where necessary and applicable) and appropriate PPE (appropriate gloves, safety glasses/face shield, appropriate clothing) should be worn when handling the electrolyte solutions. - Source batteries from reputable suppliers. - The transport vehicle should be identified with symbols. - Transport schedule and map must be implemented and kept on each drivers person, with a copy kept in the admin offices on site. - Battery inspection prior to installation.
+Inappropriate disposal at the end of life - Landfill Disposal - Heavy Metal Pollution Potential scenario of fluids from batteries leaking into enviror The release of such chest through leaching, spills of emissions can harm commune ecosystems and food product.
+The potentially toxic materials in batteries meand they are classified as haze materials in terms of NE There are only a few like hazardous waste sites in Africa and recycling of batteries and e-waste has been identification.
+Disposal at a licensed hazardous waste site.
+Prior to construction of the WEF, and BESS, the holder of the EA is to develop a dedicated Battery Recycling Programme to be adopted on-site.
+Records of disposal at a licensed facility must be kept.
+Records of disposal at a licensed facility must be kept.
+Records of disposal at a licensed facility must be kept.